 Be prepared for specific questions

-If someone is in the process of looking for a specific solution for their problem, they may have already in mind a few expectations and ideas.
+If someone is in the process of looking for a specific solution to their problem, they may already have in mind a few expectations and ideas.
 While talking to you, they may ask you some specific questions in the context of those expectations and ideas.
 Be ready to answer those questions.
 Adopt their ideas as examples when explaining how your product or service works.